aws-samples/amazon-serverless-datalake-workshop/instructions.md

 | SSN Hash | SSN |
 | Credit Card Hash | Credit Card |

-### Create a UDF to simplify apply a hash function to a columns
+### Create a UDF to simplify apply a hash function to columns
-In order to protect sensative data, we will want to eliminate columns or hash sensitive fields.
+In order to protect sensitive data, we will want to eliminate columns or hash sensitive fields.
 In this example we will hash user profile SSN's and credit card numbers.
-This will allow analysts to join profiles that share the same SSN or credit card, but encodes the sensitive data by applying a one-way hash algorith.
+This will allow analysts to join profiles that share the same SSN or credit card, but encodes the sensitive data by applying a one-way hash algorithm.

 #### Create Glue Job